 Do you dream of a home that is a peaceful suburban oasis yet near a vibrant urban center?
 You can have it all when you purchase this outstanding 4000 square foot two-story Minnetonka home nestled into idyllic landscaped surroundings.

 This elegant, graceful residence features spacious living areas soaked in sunlight.
 The flow of indoor and outdoor spaces is seamless and ideally suited to entertaining friends and family.
-The resort style backyard with inground pool is fenced-in for privacy.
+The resort-style backyard with an inground pool is fenced-in for privacy.

 A Minnetonka Home for All Seasons

 During the summer, enjoy the backyard sanctuary and luxury of your heated pool.
 Relax on one of two decks and enjoy dining al fresco.

 In the evening or the high heat of the day, relax on the screened-in porch.
 When fall descends on Minnetonka and the nights turn chilly, sit around the fire pit with a glass of vino or your favorite local brew....

 Can You Recognize a Super Real Estate Agent When You Meet One?
 Take This Quiz!

 You have finally made the big decision to buy a home, and you’re ready to dive headlong into the real estate market!
 Congratulations!
 Given today’s market and the great opportunities that abound in the Twin Cities Metro for homeownership, I applaud your decision.
 But, (and yes, there is always a “but,”) before you take the plunge, just like every great athlete needs a coach, or every talented artist needs an agent, you need a Realtor© by your side, advocating for you.